 Each of the operating Segments of the Company deals with a diverse customer base.
 While a small number of the manufacturing facilities are dependent upon one or a few customers for a significant portion of their business, no operating Segment is dependent upon any single customer or upon a few customers.
 With the addition of Avery in 2013, Checkpoint in 2016 and Innovia in 2017, the Company's customer base diversified into office products stores, commercial contract stationers, mass merchandisers, retail superstores, apparel chain stores, wholesalers, resellers, mail order, e-tailers, direct to consumer, pressure sensitive label material producers, consumer packaged goods companies, government central banks and direct for the Company's internal consumption.
-For 2022, the Company's two largest customers accounted for approximately 6.8% of consolidated sales.
-See also "Dependence on Customers," described under the heading "Risks and Uncertainties" in the Company's Management's Discussion and Analysis ("MD&A") for the fiscal year ended December 31, 2022, and incorporated by reference herein.
-The Company has filed the MD&A with the Canadian securities regulators and it is available on SEDAR at www.sedar.com.
+For 2023, the Company's two largest customers accounted for approximately 6.9% of consolidated sales.
+See also "Dependence on Customers," described under the heading "Risks and Uncertainties" in the Company's Management's Discussion and Analysis ("MD&A") for the fiscal year ended December 31, 2023, and incorporated by reference herein.
+The Company has filed the MD&A with the Canadian securities regulators and it is available on SEDAR+ at www.sedarplus.ca.

-The Company has direct control over a total of approximately 25,300 employees in its wholly owned subsidiaries and two joint ventures in the following regions:
+The Company has a total of approximately 25,700 employees in its wholly owned subsidiaries and two joint ventures in the following regions:

 No. of Employees

-North America 4,980
+North America 5,200

-Latin America 4,950
+Latin America 5,000

-Europe 6,670
+Europe 7,100

-Asia Pacific, Middle East, Africa 8,700
+Asia Pacific, Middle East, Africa 8,400

-Total 25,300
+Total 25,700

-In North America, there are two labour contracts in the United States, covering a total of approximately 303 employees.
+In North America, there are two labour contracts in the United States, covering a total of approximately 316 employees.
 A significant proportion of the Company's employees outside North America are covered by collective bargaining agreements across various unions, workers councils or in-house employee associations, some required by local statutes on employment matters.
 The Company has not experienced work stoppages at any of its locations in the last 20 years and anticipates that any labour contracts coming due in the current year will be renewed.